ralphxiu/machine-learning-nanodegree-capstone/README.md

 Run jupyter notebook at project root level

 ## Project Report
-A final report containing through discussions on the implementation details and the results is available as report.pdf.
+A final report containing thorough discussions on the implementation details and the results is available as report.pdf.